rogelioprieto/linux-tips/360-degrees-pictures-software-panorama-view.md

 ## Step by step

 1. Choose one software, download using the link.
-2. Install in your operating system.
+2. Install it in your operating system.
 3. Run the software.
 4. Open a file or drag and drop it.